-This guy is cleaning the air while I type this.
+I bought this fern at Target.
 I only water it once a week.

-8. Bird’s Nest Fern in the Living Room — so far so good…easy
+8. Bird’s Nest Fern in the Living Room — Easy!

 9. Button Fern — Medium Difficulty

-This plant also tells you when it’s thirsty when the leaves shrivel a bit (which seems more than once a week), but since I put it in the bathroom, it seems to like the steam from the shower.
+This plant also tells you when it’s thirsty when the leaves shrivel a bit (which seems more than once a week).
+And since I only like to water my plants once a week…this is a little tougher.

 10. Basil Plant – Easy as I replace it every few weeks when all the leaves are gone

 I add fresh basil to pasta, salads, appetizers, and as a garnish.